nicoflorentin/nicoflorentin/README.md

 - PostgreSQL
 - Firebase Cloudstore
 - Figma
-- AdobeXD
 - Version control software (GIT / GitHub)

-## Contact 📞
+## Contact Information 📞
 - Email: nicoflorentn@gmail.com
 - Links : [Linktree](https://linktr.ee/qflorent)

-If you have something to say, I will be glad to talk with you!
+If you have something to say, I'd be glad to talk with you ❤